twr14152/Network-Automation-Scripts_Python3/README.md

 - netconf_get_conf.py

 ### Nxapi
-- Minor update to the files to make output from commands more readable
+- Minor update to the  to make output from commands more readable
   - added : print(json.dumps(response, indent=2, sort_keys=True))
+  - added nxapi_script02.py and nxapi_script02_output.txt for comparison
 - Found this api documentation to be lacking
 - Script examples I found were rigid and not very flexible
 - Created a script to allow user to enter any commands (config/show) w/o having to rewrite the script.